 2 – Express Yourself

 The majority of people do not know how to express themselves.
 In many ways, society teaches us to keep our emotions repressed, with a politically correct movement that prevents people from stating the truth.
 To offset this, learn to express yourself as much as possible.
-If not in a public setting, you can write or paint in ways that express how you truly feel.
-Expression is essential to wellbeing and its opposite, repression, will result in an unhappy lifestyle.
+If not in a public setting, you can write or paint in ways that describe how you truly feel.
+Expression is essential to well-being, and its opposite, repression, will result in an unhappy lifestyle.

 3 – Undertake Charitable Acts

-While many people are focused on acquiring material possessions, studies have shown that giving away things and taking on volunteer work actually leads to increased meaning and happiness in life.
+While many people are focused on acquiring material possessions, studies have shown that giving away things and taking on volunteer work leads to increased meaning and happiness in life.
 Seeing how other people live in substandard conditions is an excellent way to increase emotional intelligence.
 It will increase your empathy and compassion.

 4 – Talk Directly